jason-28/Learning-Note/SQL/SELECT within SELECT Tutorial.md

     SELECT name, population FROM world
     WHERE population > (SELECT population FROM world WHERE name='United Kingom') AND population < (SELECT population FROM world WHERE name='Germany')

 ## Show the name and the population of each country in Europe.
 Show the population as a percentage of the population of Germany.

     SELECT name, CONCAT(ROUND(100*population/(SELECT population FROM world WHERE name = 'Germany'),0) ,'%') AS percentage
     FROM world
     WHERE continent='Europe'

-* 暫時不知道怎麼去掉後面多的0
+## Which countries have a GDP greater than every country in Europe?
+[Give the name only.]
+(Some countries may have NULL gdp values)

+    SELECT name FROM world
+    WHERE gdp > All(SELECT gdp FROM world WHERE continent='Europe' AND gdp IS NOT NULL)

+## Find the largest country (by area) in each continent, show the continent, the name and the area:

+    SELECT continent, name, area FROM world x
+    WHERE area >= ALL
+    (SELECT area FROM world y
+    WHERE y.continent=x.continent AND area>0)

+##